-5 Tips on Recognizing and Avoiding Email Spoofing
+5 Tips on Recognizing and Preventing Email Spoofing

 Email spoofing is ramping up in frequency as the pandemic forces individuals and organizations to rely on the web for business continuity.
 An Info Security report shows a whopping 667% increase in phishing emails from February to March of 2020.
 This can be attributed to phishers’ evolving techniques to trick users into downloading malware on their devices and handing over their login information.